 Research can be divided into one of two major types: qualitative or quantitative.

 Qualitative research is research that gathers the experiences, opinions and behaviors of individuals or groups.
 Its goal is to understand meaning, attitudes and motivations.
-It is often collected through interviews or focus groups and results may also include observations of the participants.
+It is often collected through interviews or focus groups.
+Results often include quoted observations of the participants so this type of research often includes chunks of narrative text.

 Quantitative research is research that gathers measurable or countable data that can be expressed through numbers or statistics.